Zhenye-Na/lintcode/Binary_Search/159.Find Minimum in Rotated Sorted Array/README.md

 Output: 0

 Explanation:
-The minimum value in an array is 0.
+The minimum value in an ar7ray is 0.
 ```

 Example 2: